 4. SkyBell HD - Best Field of View

 The hardiest video doorbell for extreme climates, and records color video in any lightLearn more about SkyBell

-SkyBell HD is a reasonably-priced doorbell camera ($199) with free video storage (seven days per clip) and doorbell theft replacement.
-It takes the award for best field of view thanks to a 180-degree lens with minimal fisheye effect.
-Maybe even better, SkyBell HD records color video at night.
-Video will be recorded when motion is detected, plus you can snap pictures by pressing a button in the SkyBell app.
+SkyBell HD was a reasonably-priced doorbell camera ($199) with free video storage (seven days per clip) and doorbell theft replacement.
+This camera took our award for the best field of view thanks to a 180-degree lens with minimal fisheye effect.
+SkyBell HD recorded color video at night.
+The video was recorded when motion was detected.
+Plus, we got to snap pictures whenever we wanted by pressing a button in the SkyBell app.

 - Remote two-way communication

 - Simple DIY installation and setup